Seymour Peel Nash1

 F, #12600, b.
 22 October 1661, d.
 24 December 1716

-Lady Margaret Cavendish was born on 22 October 1661.2 She was the daughter of Henry Cavendish, 2nd Duke of Newcastle-upon-Tyne and Frances Pierrepont.1,2 She married Sir John Holles, 1st and last Duke of Newcastle-upon-Tyne, son of Gilbert Holles, 3rd Earl of Clare and Grace Pierrepont, on 1 March 1689/90.3 She died on 24 December 1716 at age 55 at London, England.4 She was buried on 5 January 1716/17 at Bolsover, Derbyshire, England.4 Her will (dated 16 October 1715) was probated on 6 June 1717.4
+Lady Margaret Cavendish was born on 22 October 1661.3 She was the daughter of Henry Cavendish, 2nd Duke of Newcastle-upon-Tyne and Frances Pierrepont.1,3 She married John Holles, 1st and last Duke of Newcastle-upon-Tyne, son of Gilbert Holles, 3rd Earl of Clare and Grace Pierrepont, on 1 March 1689/90.4 She died on 24 December 1716 at age 55 at London, EnglandG.5 She was buried on 5 January 1716/17 at Bolsover, Derbyshire, EnglandG.5 Her will was proven (by probate) on 6 June 1717.5

-As a result of her marriage, Lady Margaret Cavendish was styled as Countess of Clare on 1 March 1689/90.
-From 1 March 1689/90, her married name became Holles.5 As a result of her marriage, Lady Margaret Cavendish was styled as Duchess of Newcastle-upon-Tyne on 14 May 1694.
+After her marriage, Lady Margaret Cavendish was styled as Countess of Clare on 1 March 1689/90.
+From 1 March 1689/90, her married name became Holles.6 After her marriage, Lady Margaret Cavendish was styled as Duchess of Newcastle-upon-Tyne on 14 May 1694.
+Her last will was dated 16 October 1715.

-Child of Lady Margaret Cavendish and Sir John Holles, 1st and last Duke of Newcastle-upon-Tyne
+Child of Lady Margaret Cavendish and John Holles, 1st and last Duke of Newcastle-upon-Tyne

 Citations